 Although it offers up to $1 million in identity theft insurance, Identity Guard doesn't mention identity restoration services on its site.
 After conducting some research, we found that Identity Guard will cover the cost of a lawyer and other remediation fees, but there doesn't appear to be assistance with recovering from identity fraud.

-And while LifeLock offers at least one-bureau credit monitoring in every tier, Identity Guard doesn't offer credit monitoring at all with its Value plan.
+And while LifeLock offers at least two-bureau credit monitoring in every tier, Identity Guard doesn't offer credit monitoring at all with its Value plan.

 IDShield

-Unlike its competitors, which offer limited features in their lower-tier plans, IDShield includes it all in every plan.
+Unlike many competitors that limit features in lower-tier plans, IDShield nearly all core features across its plans.
 You can even get a VPN, password manager, and antivirus software, all of which are not included with LifeLock plans.
-With IDShield, you’ll have comprehensive cybersecurity to protect your device from hackers, malware, identity thieves, and other threats.
+With IDShield, you'll have comprehensive cybersecurity to protect your device from hackers, malware, identity thieves, and other threats.

 What IDShield does better than LifeLock